ChaosRez/llama.cpp-fastencode/README.md

 apt install ocl-icd opencl-headers opencl-clhpp clinfo
 ```

-In order to compile CLBlast, you'll need to first clone the respective Git repository, which can be found at this URL: https://github.com/CNugteren/CLBlast.
+In order to compile CLBlast, you'll need to first clone the Git repository, which can be found at this URL: https://github.com/CNugteren/CLBlast.
 Alongside this, clone this repository into your home directory.
 Once this is done, navigate to the CLBlast folder and execute the commands detailed below:
 ```
 cmake .
 make